 I highly recommend you to book your tours with a reliable tour company, arrange your accommodations beforehand, and read many China travel tips as much as you can.
 Remember, you can never be ready, but it’s important to minimise the hassle during your trip.

 Chengdu Panda Base

-The center is located in the northeast of Chengdu, around ten kilometers from the city center, at the base of Futou Mountain.
-One of the best ways to visit the Chengdu Panda Base is on one of our tours, as the site is vast and it is easy to get lost.
-The center sees more than 3.5 million travelers a year pass through its gates, and those numbers are constantly increasing, As the most popular panda center in China, it is undoubtedly the best place to go to see these stunning creatures, although it does look a little more like a zoo than a natural habitat center.
+The centre sees more than 3.5 million travellers a year pass through its gates, and those numbers are constantly increasing, As the most popular panda centre in China, it is undoubtedly the best place to go to see these stunning creatures, although it does look a little more like a zoo than a natural habitat centre.

-However, while the enclosures are not as large as in some of the other centers in Sichuan, the pandas do have a lot of room to live freely within the habitats, and while they are there for breeding and research, the young are often sent to other centers to be rehabilitated into the wild once they are old enough.
+However, while the enclosures are not as large as in some of the other centres in Sichuan, the pandas do have a lot of room to live freely within the habitats, and while they are there for breeding and research, the young are often sent to other centres to be rehabilitated into the wild once they are old enough.

 Wolong Panda Base